dimitrilw/dimitrilw/README.md

 - [Exercism](https://exercism.org/) &
   [my Exercism repo](https://github.com/dimitrilw/exercism)
-  ...note: I need to be more consistent about using this repo, not just the in-browser IDE that Exercism provides -- just so easy when I'm on the go and feel like tinkering on the tablet
+  ...note: I need to be more consistent about using this repo, not just the in-browser IDE that Exercism provides -- but it is just so easy when I'm on the go and feel like tinkering on the tablet
   - [Rust exercises](https://exercism.org/tracks/rust/exercises?status=available)
   - [Go exercises](https://exercism.org/tracks/go/exercises?status=available)